Author Archives: Josh Tynjala

 About Josh Tynjala

 Josh Tynjala is a frontend software developer, open source contributor, karaoke enthusiast, and he likes bowler hats.
-Josh develops Feathers UI, a user interface component library for creative apps, and he contributes to OpenFL.
+Josh develops Feathers UI, a user interface component library for creative apps, and he is a member of the OpenFL leadership team.
 One of his side projects is Logic.ly, a digital logic circuit simulator for education.
 You should follow Josh on Mastodon.

 Building an arcade at home: Part 1